 Meray Paas Tum Ho aired on ARY Digital from 17th Aug 2019 to 25th Jan 2020.
 In total, it consists of 23 episodes.
 The writer, Khalil sb has written Pyarey Afzal (2013 – 14) which has also starred Ayeza Khan in one of the lead roles.
 Nadeem Baig has previously worked with Humayun Saeed in a number of blockbusters films, such as Punjab Nahi Jaungi (2017), Jawani Phir Nahi Ani 1 (2015) and its sequel with the same name in (2018).
 Some people find this TV series plot somewhat similar to a Hollywood film, Indecent Proposal (1993), starring Robert Redford and Demi Moore.

-Arshad Malik is a theater artist and has a minor role in this TV series.
+Kamal Hussain and Arshad Malik are theater artists and have minor roles in this TV series.
 The opening theme song, ‘Mera Yeh Bharam Tha Meray Paas Tum Ho’ is sang by fame Qawal singer, Rahat Fateh Ali Khan.

 Meray Paas Tum Ho became one of the most popular TV serial in 2019.
 This drama series has also received one of the best ever Pakistani TV ratings in our TV history.
 Its last episode was viewed by almost more than 80 million people in Pakistan only.
 It has won seven awards at Pakistan International Screen Awards in 2019, including Best TV Director, Best TV Writer and Best TV Play.